jorgebastida/gordon/docs/quickstart_java.rst

 You should have a basic understanding of how Gordon works.
 We recommend you to dig a bit deeper and explore:

   * :doc:`project` Details about how you can customize your projects
-  * :doc:`lambdas` In-depth exmplanation of how lambdas work.
+  * :doc:`lambdas` In-depth explanation of how lambdas work.
   * :doc:`eventsources` List of all resources and integrations you can create using Gordon.